-With a close focus on excellence in education, research, and healthcare advocacy, The University of Sydney’s Doctor of Medicine (MD) program is a prestigious four-year, full-time graduate entry course designed for students who have completed their undergraduate degree.
+With a close focus on excellence in education, research, and healthcare advocacy, The University of Sydney's (USyd) Doctor of Medicine (MD) program is a prestigious four-year, full-time graduate entry course designed for students who have completed their undergraduate degree.
 With an annual intake of 300 students, USyd Medical School provides a diverse range of opportunities, including Commonwealth Supported Places, Bonded Medical Places, and full-fee places for international students in the Metropolitan stream.

 In light of the challenges posed by the COVID-19 pandemic, the admission process for the University of Sydney School of Medicine has undergone significant adjustments, including changes to entry requirements and updates to GAMSAT cutoffs and GPA calculations.
-USyd remain committed to ensuring a fair and transparent application process while upholding high levels of academic excellence and professionalism.
+USyd remains committed to ensuring a fair and transparent application process while upholding high levels of academic excellence and professionalism.

-- A comprehensive research project for hands-on medical research experience in year three with access to world leading researchers, institutes and networks.
+- A comprehensive research project for hands-on medical research experience in year three, with access to world-leading researchers, institutes and networks.

 - An elective term, available both within Australia and overseas, for global exposure.